To the editor of THE EAGLE:

 The Mount, the beloved home that she and her husband created in Lenox, lives on to celebrate the arts Wharton pursued.
 On the terrace visitors can hear Wharton’s stories read by actors, poetry by local and nationally known writers and can listen to jazz under the summer stars.
 In the Stable, prize-winning biographers tell tales of the rich, the famous, and the obscure, each summer Monday afternoon.
 Exhibitions highlight Wharton’s work and life, and scholars, designers, gardeners, and writers offer talks on widely diverse topics.

 Composers writing operas based on Wharton stories have shared their work in progress, young people each year are awarded prizes for their writing, and Shakespeare and Company has returned with outdoor productions.
-This year the grounds took on new aspects when 25 contemporary sculptures -- one by Pittsfield high school students -- were installed and new paths created to visit them.
-Community day saw hundreds of families picnicking, exploring, and enjoying time together on the grounds.

 The Mount contributes to the cultural landscape of the Berkshires by offering numerous programs to the public and by providing a place for writers, musicians, and artists to share their work.
 I am proud to be a trustee and a 30-year supporter of The Mount and I feel confident that Edith Wharton would be happy to see her home brought back to life with such vibrancy.